 I have seen patients arrive in my office with shopping bags half filled with various supplements.
 It is not uncommon to hear that a person may spend several hundred dollars a month on nutritional aids and supplements.
 Sadly and ironically, they are often the most unhealthy patients.
 Is it the chicken or is it the egg?
 Do sick people take more supplements, or is taking too much of the wrong supplement making people sick?

 The answer is trifold.
 There needs to be a cogent, logical and educated evaluation of the medical or clinical issues.
-This then needs to be corroborated with laboratory testing, and based on the results, incorporated into a focused and directed choice of herbs, nutrients or vitamins from a reputable supplier.
+This then needs to be supported with laboratory testing, and based on the results, incorporated into a focused and directed choice of herbs, nutrients or vitamins from a reputable supplier.
 This is what works.

-Professionally speaking, I recommend that you don’t jeopardize an opportunity for improved health by utilizing crappy supplements, or following the oft self-serving recommendations of unqualified individuals or websites.
+Professionally speaking, I recommend that you don’t jeopardize an opportunity for improved health by utilizing crappy supplements.
+Or following the often self-serving recommendations of unqualified individuals or websites.